 I am definitely passionate about outdoor adventure and exploration, but right not I have some other things on my to do list too (i.e building a career in renewable energy).
 So maybe some day I will make my living by canoeing new rivers or uncovering new routes, but for now I’m limited to the adventure I can create for myself in between.

 I’m also not alone.
 Whatever your reason is for not dedicating your entire life to adventure, whether it’s family or a stable job or another passion, it’s important to make room for outdoor adventure when and where you can.

 Some may call this a travel blog, but I say it’s a guide to helping ordinary people with a thirst for adventure find it in their lives.

 So if you’re trying to get outside more or just interested in what exactly goes into a whitewater canoe trip or Arctic base camp, read on.
-The wilderness really is accessible to everyone, it just takes a little work to find it.
+Adventure and wilderness really are accessible to everyone, it just takes a little work to find it.